LiamMacP/swift-mmdb/README.md

 ## What could go wrong?

+- There are failure tests currently commented out due to failing from the move from full file load to memory mapping.
+It is planned to remediate this.
 - It is possible to create a database file which will recurse beyond any stack you might have.
 I do not have a limiter.
 Use a database you trust.
 - It is possible to generate an arithmetic exception from a corrupt database.